jwd83/xfer/plan.md

-make a simple webpage where a visitor can select a file from their computer and then create a link to p2p transfer the file to another person using the page.
+the goal here is to make a simple webpage where a visitor can select a file from their computer and then create a link to p2p transfer the file to another person using the page.

 the page will have two modes: